netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 ### Order dimensions legend

-The bottom legend of the chart where you can see the dimensions of the chart can now be ordered by:
+The bottom legend of the chart where you can see the dimensions of the chart can be ordered by:

 - Dimension name (Ascending or Descending)
 - Dimension value (Ascending or Descending)